Homosexuality in Mexico: Independent Mexico

 In 1821 Mexico gained independence from Spain and began a new phase.
-Some researchers have emphasized that cultural practices, such as friendship and homosociality of some groups of leaders, and clergy, the army, and lawyers, among others, facilitated the development of homoerotic practices.
+Some researchers have emphasized that cultural practices, such as friendship and the homosociality of some groups of leaders, and clergy, the army, and lawyers, among others, facilitated the development of homoerotic practices.
 President Anastasio Bustamante, for example, used to have "young gentlemen" or "favorites" as hostesses, private secretaries, who lived and traveled with him for long periods.

-In 1863 French troops took Mexico City and established Maximilian I as Emperor of Mexico.
+In 1863, French troops took Mexico City and established Maximilian I as Emperor of Mexico.
 Fernando Bruquetas de Castro, in his book "Kings who loved like queens", states that Maximilian I was gay.
-It seems that the rumours of his homosexuality began in the court of Brussels, where his wife, the princess Carlota Amalia, came from.
+It seems that the rumors of his homosexuality began in the court of Brussels, where his wife, the princess Carlota Amalia, came from.
 The conclusive breakup between Maximilian and Carlota was during a stopover in Madeira, where the future emperor made a famous escape for the homosexual underworld of the island.
 In Mexico, Carlota became pregnant, possibly by the baron Alfred van Der Smissen, who formed part of the queen's guard, while the emperor was surrounded by his male friends, like the prince Félix Salm-Salm or the colonel López, who were loyal to the end.